 - The tax code can be restructured to encourage virtue rather than punishing success.

 - Smaller and less government is better.
-I support HB 25.
-It reduces the administration from 24 to 11 cabinet departments and reduces state spending by $1 billion per year.
-Additionally, the 2009 Ohio Piglet Book reveals hundreds of millions of dollars that could be cut from the budget.
+The 2009 Ohio Piglet Book reveals hundreds of millions of dollars that could be cut from the budget.

 - Spending priorities should include public safety, infrastructure, and education.

 - Abolish unfunded mandates for schools and local governments.
 State government should either pay 100 percent of mandates or drop them.